ibm-cloud-docs/resiliency/services/postgresql.md

 Failure | Resolution
 -|-
-Automatic failover | IBM provides a database that is resilient from hardware failures contained within a zone or an entire zone failure
+Hardware failure (single point) | IBM provides a database that is resilient from single point of hardware failure within a zone - no configuration required.
+Zone failure | **Automatic failover** (#postgresql-high-availability).
+The database members are distributed between zones.
+Configuring three members will provide additional resiliency to multiple zone failures.
+Zone failure | **Synchronous-replication** will reduce RPO at the expense of performance.
 Data corruption | [**Backup restore**](#postgresql-disaster-recovery).
 Use the restored database in production or for source data to correct the corruption in restored database.
 Data corruption | [**Point-in-time restore**](#postgresql-disaster-recovery).
 Use the restored database in production or for source data to correct the corruption in restored database.
 Regional failure | [**Backup restore**](#postgresql-disaster-recovery).
 Use the restored database in production